 On the M10 the situation is very different: the left side of the frame shows no noticeable color cast while the right side of the frame shows strong magenta color cast and also 0.8 EV higher vignetting figures.

-You can correct this e.g. using corner fix or gradients in Lightroom (latter is what I did for many pictures in this review).
+You can check out my article How to: Correcting Color Cast in Lightroom where I explain different methods to fix this.
 Also have a look at the Distortion section where I show an image with/without color cast corrections.

 infinity (42mp Sony A7rII)